ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ### `npx cap doctor [platform]`

-> checks the current setup for common errorsnpx
+This command checks the current project and setup for common errors.

 ### `npx cap plugin:generate`

-> start a new Capacitor plugin
+Create a new Capacitor plugin from a template.

 ---